merlyescalona/ucsc-eeb-intro2comptools/week_04/README.md

 ### Partitions and constraints

 Cluster nodes are grouped into partitions, and various scheduling parameters are associated with those partitions.
 You can control what partition, and how many nodes/tasks are selected, but not how resources are scheduled.
 You have control over CPU resources (high level) and memory usage.
 The designation of some of these features in our command files are optional.
-Therefore, it is highly advised to optimize cluster use.***Always try to adjust as much as you can the available resources to the real requirements of your job.***
+Therefore, it is highly advised to optimize cluster use. ***Always try to adjust the available resources,  as much as you can,  to the real requirements of your job.***

 To know the particularities of each partition and the corresponding constraints, please check Section "HB Partitions and HB SLURM constraints" [here](https://www.hb.ucsc.edu/getting-started/).